+New vehicles boost global land initiative

+RG35 and GTV demonstrate world potential

+Performance

+BAE Systems continues to develop its worldwide position in combat and tactical vehicles through its global Land initiative.

+As part of its activities to develop vehicles that can be used across its home markets and beyond, the Company has launched two new vehicles.

+The RG35 mine-protected, multi-purpose fighting vehicle is the latest 6x6 addition to the battle-proven RG range.
+It combines the high levels of survivability of the RG31 mine-protected vehicle with much of the tactical capability of a modern combat vehicle.

+"The RG35 offers unprecedented versatility and will be equally suitable in peace

+THESE VEHICLES DEMONSTRATE OUR EXPERTISE IN LAND SYSTEMS Linda Hudson, President, Land & Armaments

-Above: the new RG35 offers unprecedented versatility support and conventional operations," said Johan Steyn, Managing Director, BAE Systems Land Systems South Africa, where the RG35 will be manufactured.
+Above: the new RG35 offers unprecedented versatility

+support and conventional operations," said Johan Steyn, Managing Director, BAE Systems Land Systems South Africa, where the RG35 will be manufactured.
 "We continuously develop and enhance our vehicles to support our customers' operational needs.
 The RG35 can carry light and medium turrets and direct and indirect-fire weapons.
+It can also be configured in all the variants of a fighting unit (ambulance, weapon carriers, command posts and others) and can be customised in various sizes

+on FMTV The US Department of Defense notified BAE Systems during the summer that it had not

+Protest over

+US decision

+Linda Hudson said: "We

+we are proud of what we

+have achieved in making

+tactical vehicle of choice for

+After a detailed analysis

+of the information provided

+by the US Army, before and

+during the formal competition debrief, the Company

+believes that the Army did

+the FMTV the medium

+the US Army during the

+past 17 years.'

-It can also be configured in all the variants of a fighting unit (ambulance, weapon carriers, command posts and others) and can be customised in various sizes such as the 4x4 and 6x6."
-In order to meet the European emission control regulations on engine design, BAE Systems has also introduced a new Euro V-compliant Global Tactical Vehicle (GTV), the latest addition to the Company's Family of Medium Tactical Vehicles (FMTV) Linda Hudson, President of BAE Systems Land & Armaments, said: "These two new vehicles demonstrate our expertise in land "Based on our experience, we can evolve our existing designs to create vehicles like the GTV or develop new designs, such as the RG35, to meet the needs of customers around the world."
-Protest over US decision on FMTV The US Department of Defense notified BAE Systems during the summer that it had not been selected for a followon contract for the production of vehicles under the Family of Medium Tactical Vehicles programme.
-Linda Hudson said: "We delivered a strong proposal, which we believe met the best interests of the business, customer and our shareholders.
-While this news is disappointing, we are proud of what we have achieved in making the FMTVthe medium tactical vehicle of choice for the US Army during the past 17 years."
-After a detailed analysis of the information provided by the US Army, before and during the formal competition debrief, the Company believes that the Army did
+been selected for a followsuch as the 4x4 and 6x6." on contract for the In order to meet the production of vehicles European emission control under the Family of regulations on engine Medium Tactical Vehicles design, BAE Systems has programme. also introduced a new Euro delivered a strong propos-V-compliant Global Tactical Vehicle (GTV), the latest al, which we believe met addition to the Company's the best interests of the Family of Medium Tactical business, customer and Vehicles (FMTV) our shareholders.
+While this news is disappointing,

+Linda Hudson, President of BAE Systems Land & Armaments, said: "These two new vehicles demonstrate our expertise in land systems.
+"Based on our experience,

+we can evolve our existing designs to create vehicles like the GTV or develop new designs, such as the RG35, to meet the needs of customers around the world."